Dustin Higgs: Revelation and murder trial

 In October 1998, Gloria and Haynes were arrested on unrelated drug charges.
 After being questioned, police learned of more details surrounding the murders.
 On December 21, Higgs and Haynes were indicted by a federal grand jury on charges of first degree murder, kidnapping resulting in death, and use of a firearm during a crime of violence.
 Higgs was already in custody at the time, serving his 17-year trafficking sentence.
 The government announced they would seek death sentences for both Higgs and Haynes.

 After this revelation, Higgs and Haynes were tried separately in 2000.
 Gloria, who was a suspect in the July 18, 1998, murder of Martrelle Creighton, whom witnesses said he stabbed to death during a fight in Baltimore, cut a deal with the federal government.
 In exchange for not being charged with Creighton's murder and pleading guilty to lesser charges of being an accessory-after-the-fact to the murders, he agreed to testify against Higgs and Haynes.
 Two of Gloria's accomplices in the murder pleaded guilty to second degree assault and were sentenced to time served, while a third accomplice pleaded guilty to second degree murder and was sentenced to 20 years in prison with all but five years suspended.
-Goria's testimony was the main piece of evidence presented during Higgs' trial.
+Gloria's testimony was the main piece of evidence presented during Higgs' trial.
 He was sentenced to seven years in prison.